 “Excuse me, but the word that begins with ’shh’ and ends in ’t’ can’t have an ’ih’ sound in between.
 It can have an ’oo’ or an ’uh’ but no ’ih’.
 I don’t know why, that’s just the way it is.”

-No discussion of word manners would be complete without the “N” word.
+No discussion of word manners in the US would be complete without the “N” word.
 First, it’s important to hear the difference between “nigger” and “nigga”.
 Equally important is the ethnicity of the student using the word and tone of voice.
 Black students in some schools call each other “nigga” the same way “dude” or “bro” might be used.
 I ignore it if the tone is cool.
 It’s rarely okay for a non-black student to use the term.
 Check reactions.